Smeep Kang

 Smeep Kang (born 30 January 1973) is an Indian film director, film producer, actor who works in the Punjabi films.
 He graduated from Punjab University with a degree in chemical engineering.

 He is well known for directing the Punjabi comedy films Chak De Phatte (2008), Carry On Jatta (2012), Lucky Di Unlucky Story (2013), Vaisakhi List (2016).
-His upcoming Punjabi movie is "Viyaah Kartaare Da" Starring Nimrat Khaira and Gippy Grewal as lead roles, whichcheduled to be released on 27 February 2026.
+His upcoming Punjabi movie is Viyaah Kartaare Da, starring Nimrat Khaira and Gippy Grewal, scheduled to be released on 27 February 2026.

 Directing career

 Despite directing films such as Meri Vahuti Da Viyah (2007) and Chak De Phatte (2008), Smeep Kang rose to popularity as a director in 2012 with the comedy film Carry On Jatta, which became a Blockbuster, and also one of the highest-grossing Punjabi feature films of that year.
 He again teamed up with most of the cast of Carry On Jatta in 2013, with comedy film Lucky Di Unlucky Story.
 This film also became a box office success.
 Following this, he directed Bhaji in Problem, which managed to do good business at the box office but wasn't as successful as his last two films.